 - Neurologist ideally a movement disorder specialist or Parkinson's specialist.
-Other specialists may include Urology, Andrology, Respiratory and Ear, Nose and Throat services. - Parkinson's Nurse Specialist most will support person living with MSA and have knowledge of symptom control and local support. - Speech & Language Therapist at early onset of dysarthria and dysphagia especially those with choking and stridor.
+Other specialists may include Urology, Andrology, Respiratory, Gastrology and Ear, Nose and Throat services. - Parkinson's Nurse Specialist most will support person living with MSA and have knowledge of symptom control and local support. - Speech & Language Therapist at early onset of dysarthria and dysphagia especially those with choking and stridor.
 Also, communication and swallow assessment, advice and support.
-Advise on possible need for Percutaneous Endoscopic Gastrostomy (PEG) Tube. - Physiotherapist needed from early stages to maintain muscle strength and can target specific training such as: turning in bed, exercises on bed or chair to prevent postural hypotension.
-In later stages, help prevent and manage contractures. - Occupational Therapist advise and plan adaptations to living accommodation, plan for wheelchair dependency and potential hoist transfers and to promote independence, as well as provide aids to assist with activities of daily living at every stage. - Continence Nurse Advisor teach intermittent self-catheterisation, eventually indwelling (urethral or supra pubic) catheter, manage constipation problems. - Community Matron to manage complex needs and case manage/signpost where possible. - Social Services to arrange package of care at home or nursing home and support for the carer. - Palliative Care Outreach Team symptom control and quality of life improvement. - Hospice support for family and carers and offer respite and/or day-care. - Dieticians especially for those with food-induced hypotension or those losing weight. - MSA Trust for specialist nurse advice and information for patients, carers, family and professionals and access to local support groups.
+Advise on possible need for Percutaneous Endoscopic Gastrostomy (PEG) Tube.

+- Physiotherapist needed from early stages to maintain muscle strength and can target specific training such as: turning in bed, exercises on bed or chair to prevent postural hypotension.
+In later stages, help prevent and manage contractures. - Occupational Therapist advise and plan adaptations to living accommodation, plan for wheelchair dependency and potential hoist transfers and to promote independence, as well as provide aids to assist with activities of daily living at every stage. - Bladder and Bowel/Continence Service teach intermittent self-catheterisation, eventually indwelling (urethral or supra pubic) catheter, manage constipation problems. - Community Matron to manage complex needs and case manage/signpost where possible. - Social Services Local Authority OT for advice on housing adaptations.
+To arrange package of care at home or nursing home and support for the carer. - Palliative Care Outreach Team symptom control and quality of life improvement. - Hospice support for family and carers and offer respite and/or day-care. - Dietitians especially for those with food-induced hypotension or those losing weight. - MSA Trust for MSA Health Care Specialist advice, Social Welfare Specialist advice and information for patients, carers, family and professionals and access to local support groups.

-The Trust's contact details:
+The Trust's contact details